Export - Import Bank (Ex-Im Bank) - Definition

 The Export-Import Bank of United States (Ex-Im Bank) is the official US bank specialized as an export credit agency (ECA).
-An ECA is an official entity that was established with the aim to financially assist companies in the USA that want to do business in emerging markets.
-An Export Credit Agency (ECA) helps companies export to other countries by providing loans, guarantees, insurance, and other credit facilities.
+An ECA is an official entity established with the aim to financially assist companies in the USA that want to do business in emerging markets.
+Specifically, an ECA helps companies export to other countries by providing loans, guarantees, insurance, and other credit facilities.

 A Little More on What is the Export-Import Bank of the United States

 The main purpose behind establishing the Ex-Im Bank was to increase exports of US goods to other countries around the world and to support job creation through exports.
-Unlike other agencies, which operate at the cost of taxpayers, the Ex-Im Bank is a self-sustaining federal body which follows comprehensive and prudent risk management practices.
+Unlike other agencies, which operate at taxpayer cost, the Ex-Im Bank is a self-sustaining federal body.
+It follows comprehensive and prudent risk management practices.

-Unlike private banks which often do not accept commercial or political risk associated with business in other countries, the Export-Import Bank (Ex-Im Bank) is unique in it practices.
+The Ex-Im Bank accepts both commercial or political risk associated with business in other countries.
 It is willing to accept political (war, terrorism, riots and revolution etc.) and commercial risk associated with doing business in foreign country.

 Academic Research on Import-Export Bank

-- ● Export supply and import demand models for the Turkish economy, Aydın, M. F., Çıplak, U., & Yücel, M. E. (2004).
-The Central Bank of the Republic of Turkey Research Department Working Paper, 4(09).
+- Export supply and import demand models for the Turkish economy, Aydn, M. F., plak, U., & Ycel, M. E. (2004).
+The Central Bank of the Republic of Turkey Research Department Working Paper,4(09).
 This study estimates the export supply and import demand for the Turkish economy using both single equation and vector autoregression frameworks.
 It analyses the long run and short-run specifications of exports and imports estimated using the least squares estimators and a conventional set of explanatory variables.
 The analysis reveals the real exchange rate as a significant determinant of imports and the trade deficit, but not of exports.